 In 2016 Columbus competed against 77 cities nationwide to win the Smart City Challenge.
 With $40 million from the U.S. Department of Transportation and $10 million from Vulcan, Inc., a Paul G. Allen Company, the city won a very important job.
 To:

 - Provide better access to jobs and ladders of opportunity

 “Transportation is not just about roads, transit and ride sharing.
 It’s about how people access opportunity.
 And how they live.” – Mayor Andrew J. Ginther

-The Center for Automotive Research is invested in the creation of public transformation methods that capitalize on this connectivity, to optimize efficiency.
-CAR engineers’ notion of smarter urban transport includes access to any and all types of transportation, and includes a special focus on the real issue of addressing the needs of an aging population.
+Ohio State is the primary research partner on the proposal for the Smart City grant and the Center for Automotive Research is invested in the optimization of mobility in order to create easier, safer, cleaner methods of transportation.
+CAR engineers’ notion of smarter urban transport includes access to any and all types of transportation, and includes a special focus on using smart mobility to improve the lives of all of us.